tireddy2/hsm-pqc/draft-reddy-pquip-pqc-hsm.md

 computational overhead if the cryptographic module lacks the necessary memory to manage these operations efficiently.

 To address the memory consumption challenge, algorithms like ML-DSA offer a form of pre-hash using the mu (message representative) value described in Section 6.2 of {{ML-DSA}}.
 The mu value provides an abstraction for pre-hashing by allowing the hash or message representative to be computed outside the cryptographic module.
 This feature offers additional flexibility by enabling the use of different cryptographic modules for the pre-hashing step, reducing memory consumption within the cryptographic module.
 The pre-computed mu value is then supplied to the cryptographic module, eliminating the need to transmit the entire message for signing. {{?I-D.ietf-lamps-dilithium-certificates}}
 discusses leveraging ExternalMu-ML-DSA, where the pre-hashing step (ExternalMu-ML-DSA.Prehash) is performed in a software cryptographic module, and only the pre-hashed message (mu) is sent to the hardware cryptographic module for signing (ExternalMu-ML-DSA.Sign).
 By implementing ExternalMu-ML-DSA.Prehash in software and ExternalMu-ML-DSA.Sign in an hardware cryptographic module, the cryptographic workload is efficiently distributed, making it practical for high-volume signing operations even in memory-constrained cryptographic modules.

+The main advantage of this method is that, unlike HashML-DSA, the ExternalMu-ML-DSA approach is interoperable with the standard version of ML-DSA that does not use pre-hashing.
+This means a message can be signed using ML-DSA.Sign, and the verifier can independently compute mu and use ExternalMu-ML-DSA.Verify for verification -- or vice versa.
+In both cases, the verifier does not need to know whether the signer used internal or external pre-hashing, as the resulting signature and verification process remain the same.

 # Additional Considerations for PQC Use in Constrained Devices